Determining Your Instagram Ad Cost Per Click & Is It Worth It?

 2. Get Targeted

-It’s marketing 101.
+It’s online marketing 101.
 If you try to connect with everyone, you connect with no one.

 The best performing campaigns aren’t the ones that reach millions of disinterested people.
 They’re the ones that convert 1,000 people who really want what you have.